Certain brands and strengths of medication for hypothyroidism (underactive thyroid)

 These hormones enter the bloodstream and have uses throughout the body.
 T3 is the active form of thyroid hormone, and the body utilizes it in its original state.
 Bodily enzymes can also convert T4 into active T3.

 - brain development in children

 - the function of the heart, brain, muscle, and other organs

-When the thyroid does not produce enough thyroid hormones, it is underactive, which is called hypothyroidism.
-Producing too many hormones leads to an overactive thyroid, which is called hyperthyroidism.
+When the thyroid does not produce enough thyroid hormones, it is underactive.
+This is known as hypothyroidism.
+On the other hand, producing too many hormones leads to an overactive thyroid.
+This is called hyperthyroidism.

 - dry skin and hair

 - fertility issues

 - heavy or irregular periods

 - pain in the muscles and joints